Achievable logoAchievable logo

 • Trade will settle on Wednesday, April 12th (T+1)

-The new owner (buyer) will receive interest for the previous six months on July 1st, even though they didn’t own the bond for the entire six-month period.
-To resolve this issue, they pay accrued interest to the seller.
-Specifically, the buyer owes the seller for the time they held the bond from the last interest payment date (January 1st) up to, but not including the settlement date (April 12th).
-They owe the seller interest for January, February, March, and a few days in April.
-The new owner starts accruing their interest on the day the bond trade settles.
+Specifically, the buyer owes the seller interest for the time the seller held the bond from the last interest payment date (January 1st) up to, but not including, the settlement date (April 12th).
+That includes January, February, March, and part of April.
+The buyer begins accruing interest on the settlement date.

 30/360 method